 PROS: Vehicle-based camping; able to book a specific site; convenient base for doing some of the walks; clean compost toilets; some sites afford privacy

 CONS: No picnic tables; no water (so make sure you bring sufficient provisions); fairly wet and muddy during winter; bush setting with no views at all; even in winter, a few mozzies to bother the husband

 Not sure what the tents and mozzies mean?
 Check out my tents and mozzies guide.

-For a more remote camping experience in the Sandstone Belt, try Expedition National Park and camp at Starkvale camping area.
+For a more remote camping experience in the Sandstone Belt, try Expedition National Park and camp at Starkvale or the Lonesome camping areas.